ismaelcar/telegram-music-downloader-bot/README.md

 # telegram-music-downloader-bot
-Telegram Bot to remotely download to your pc
+Telegram Bot to remotely download music to your pc

 Required:
 - Python 2.7